linjx-ustc1106/TuiGAN-PyTorch/README.md

 python -m pip install -r requirements.txt
 ```

-Our code was tested with python 3.6  and PyToch 1.0.0
+Our code was tested with python 3.6  and PyToch 1.0.0 or 1.2.0

 ###  Train
 To train TuiGAN model on two unpaired images, put the first training image under `datas/task_name/trainA` and the second training image under `datas/task_name/trainB`, and run